nathanziarek/nathanziarek.github.io/_posts/2015-11-15-app-sizes-after-ios9.md

 1. Checking for app sizes is a pain.

 2. Some full-featured apps were surpirsingly small to begin with.
-Overcast--a favorite in the world of podcasting--at its heaviest--was only 7.6MB.
+[Overcast]--a favorite in the world of podcasting--at its heaviest was only 7.6MB.
 It shed 40% of it's weight, coming in at only 4.4MB.
-I stopped using Overcast during this test, but kept it around because it is a testament to craftsmanship.
+I stopped using [Overcast] during this test, but kept it around because it is a testament to craftsmanship.

 3. I didn't spread the genres around as well as I thought I did.
 It didn't seem to matter much--there was little correlation between the category and the size reduction.

-4. I checked these apps a few times over the past month and half and the app sizes were always fluctuating a bit.
+4. I checked a few times over the past month and half and the app sizes were always fluctuating a bit.
 A few MB one way or the other doesn't mean much.

 5. I spot-checked these sizes against an iPad Air 2.
 They were relatively close to what is reported below.
-I imagine other devices will see greater savings since they'll be able to shed the bitmaps accosiated with this large screens.
+I imagine other devices will see greater savings since they'll be able to shed the bitmaps associated with these large screens.

 The Breakdown